Basic materials M&A hits seven-year high buoyed by chemicals deals

-LONDON Worldwide dealmaking in the basic materials sector rose in July to a seven-year high, lifted by U.S. fertilizer maker CF Industries' (CF.N) $8 billion bid for some of Dutch firm OCI NV's North American and European, Thomson Reuters data shows.
+LONDON Aug 7 Worldwide dealmaking in the basic materials sector rose in July to a seven-year high, lifted by U.S. fertiliser maker CF Industries' $8 billion bid for some of Dutch firm OCI NV's North American and European, Thomson Reuters data shows.

 So far this year, mergers and acquisitions (M&A) worth $615.4 billion have been announced in Europe, the data shows, with the value of deals in basic materials climbing 90 percent to $96.5 billion from the same period last year.